What To Wear In Banff In Winter

 A quality base layer is made from a natural fiber like wool, as it has excellent technical advantages.
 Wool can resist odor, wick away sweat or snow, and provide warmth.
 If wool is cost-prohibitive, choose thermals from a polyester or nylon blend.

-Do not wear a cotton base layer, as cotton pulls body heat away and remains wet for an extended period.
+It’s best not to wear a cotton base layer, as cotton pulls body heat away and remains wet for an extended period.
 After testing, we’ve found Smartwool and Icebreaker to be two of our favorite wool baselayers.
 They have tremendous comfort and performance.
 For a more affordable base layer with plenty of longevity, we love the synthetic base layers from Helly Hansen.

 Base layers for your legs are great for walking around the town or for any winter activity you may enjoy.
 You don’t want to wear your ski pants to the bar, but jeans may be too cold.
 However, if you slip on a pair of thermals underneath, it makes life a lot warmer.
 Note size charts, as top and bottom sizes can be different when purchasing.
 Consider your base layers one of the top priorities when packing for Banff in the winter.